nursyah21/bank-dotnet-java/readme.md

 ## Motivation

 While this is a basic bank simulation, its core functionality (Auth + CRUD) is built to enterprise standards.
 Instead of focusing on a multitude of haphazard features, this project prioritizes stability and clean code qualities highly valued by companies.
-The backend and frontend are tightly integrated via OpenAPI contracts, with SDKs auto-generated to ensure type safety and reduce manual API handling.
+The backend and frontend are tightly integrated via OpenAPI contracts.

 Here’s a quick overview of the key decisions behind the project:

 - **Dotnet:** The backend uses Dotnet, a robust alternative to Java, widely adopted in enterprise settings.
-Q
-- **Java:** The backend also offers a Java Spring Boot implementation Java 17 + Spring Boot 3.4.9 its chosen for its Long-Term Support.
+- **Java:** The backend use Spring Boot, as a standard backend for finance enterprise.
 - **React:** The frontend uses React with NextJS as a framework for frontend.
 - **PostgreSQL:** Chosen for its reliability and strong support for write-heavy operations, which are crucial for a banking system.
 - **Modular Architecture:** The folder structure is feature-based, promoting team collaboration and maintainability.